Our ancestors ate a lot of fish. Fish made up 10-50 percent of the primal human diet. Today? Very little. And the type of fish matters more than ever.

 One of those is called Omega-3 fatty acid.
 Your body requires it either from your food or supplementation.

 Your brain is made of around 60 percent fat.
 Two types are especially high in fish oil: DHA, and EPA.
 The ratio of the two matters.
-Research consistently shows that work synergistically: and taking one without the other is significantly less effective.
+Research consistently shows that they work synergistically: and taking one without the other is significantly less effective.

 DHA: The Brain’s Favorite Fat

 DHA is one of the two fats found on the nutrition label of all omega-3 supplements.
 10 to 20 percent of the brain’s fat is DHA.
 Some consider it pivotal to our evolution from apes.
-As you’ll see below, DHA is responsible for the mitochondria boosting, fat burning, metabolism increasing, and brain strengthens effects of omega-3 oils.
+As you’ll see below, DHA is responsible for the mitochondria boosting, fat burning, metabolism increasing, and brain strengthening effects of omega-3 oils.
 DHA allows us to transduce light into electricity.

 EPA: The Cardiovascular System’s Preferred Fat